-Scope to Financial Management: Traditional Approach and Modern Approach
+Scope of Financial Management: Traditional Approach and Modern Approach

-Scope to Finance Function or Financial Management- 2 Major Approaches: Traditional Approach and Modern Approach
+Scope of Finance Function or Financial Management- 2 Major Approaches: Traditional Approach and Modern Approach

 To understand the scope and functions of financial management, it becomes essential to explain its approaches.
 The importance of financial manager in the business is increasing with the passage of time.
 The financial manager occupies a significant place in modern business.